Phantom Power (The Tragically Hip album): Songs

-The album's first single, "Poets", reached #1 on RPM's alternative chart, and stayed #1 for 12 weeks straight, longer than any other song in the history of that chart.
+The album's first single, "Poets", reached No. 1 on RPM's alternative chart, and stayed there for 12 consecutive weeks, longer than any other song in the history of that chart.

 "Bobcaygeon" was also released as a single, and won the Juno Award for Single of the Year in 2000.
 It has since become recognized as one of the band's most enduring and beloved signature songs.

 The song "Escape Is at Hand for the Travellin' Man" is a tribute to Jim Ellison of Material Issue.
 The band recorded the song "Something On" while stuck in the studio during the ice storm of 1998.

 Commercial performance

 Phantom Power debuted at No. 1 on the Canadian Albums Chart with 108,000 units sold.
-The album has been certified eight times platinum in Canada.
 By February 1999, the album had sold more than 400,000 copies in Canada.
 Between 1996 and 2016, Phantom Power was the seventh best-selling album by a Canadian band in Canada.
+The album has been certified eight times platinum in Canada.